OfficeDev/office-store-docs/docs/checklist.md

 - [Find the best tool for self-testing your manifest](https://docs.microsoft.com/office/dev/add-ins/testing/troubleshoot-manifest#:~:text=%20To%20use%20a%20command-line%20XML%20schema%20validation,and%20replace%20XML_FILE%20with%20the%20path...%20More%20)

-### ✅ Step 4: Decide what platforms you will  support?
+### ✅ Step 4: Decide what platforms you will support

 If you are supporting Apple iOS or Android, make sure you have your correct ID information associated with your Partner Center Profile.

-For example, for an add-in available on iOS, you will need to have your Apple ID in your Partner Center account settings page.
+For example, for an app available on iOS, you will need to have your Apple ID in your Partner Center account settings page.

 Note that Outlook is the only Office product that supports Android.
 Learn how to configure this in Partner Center before you submit here.

-### ✅ Step 5: If your add-in requires additional purchases from third party services or SaaS offers, provide testing information for these services
+### ✅ Step 5: If your app requires additional purchases from third party services or SaaS offers, provide testing information for these services

 Make sure you have any third party service information ready to include in your submission.
 In the submission process, you’ll first need to check the additional purchases box, as shown in the following image.

 ![Additional purchases step with unchecked box indicating a service must be purchased or in-app purchases are offered](./images/new/additional-purchases.png)